chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-DistributedIntroduction.md

 **Examples of Dist. sys**
   - The internet/ intranets – cluster of computers connected
       - Doesn’t fulfil the <span class="underline">transparency</span> –
         as it is easy to guess the IP.
-So u know exactly where and what
+So you know exactly where and what
   - The world wide web – to have access to data, information and knowledge
   - A cellular mobile phone – interesting one\!
 We are travelling from Leeds to London in a train.
-My communication is handled transparently thru the journey\!  is a true distributed system as it fulfils the concept of
+My communication is handled transparently through the journey\! → is a true distributed system as it fulfils the concept of
     **<span class="underline">transparency</span>**

   - Google Hamina – a data centre for google in Finland in a middle of nowhere by the seaside.
       - Such large data centre, so cooling system is needed.
-          - Google uses water from sea to cool the centre.  renewable energy
+          - Google uses water from sea to cool the centre. → renewable energy
       - Data needs to be stored somewhere.
 It is distributed over a number of machines so they gotta communicate, so latency is v